 Reflecting on the experience, Candy was glad she had participated in Seafair as Wedgwood Princess, because she had especially enjoyed meeting the other princesses from neighborhoods all around Seattle, people she otherwise might never have met.
 She noted that some of the girls had been serious contestants, hoping to use the Seafair publicity as a stepping-stone to the Miss Washington competition or other beauty pageants.

-Barbara Ann Burton, Miss Wedgwood ’59, and Joleen Robertson ’60 were life-long Seattleites and attended a 2003 reunion of WCC officers and Wedgwood Princesses.
+Barbara Ann Burton, Miss Wedgwood ’59, and Joleen Robertson ’60 were life-long Seattleites and attended a reunion of WCC officers and Wedgwood Princesses in the year 2003.
 The glow of their princess days never left them.
 Their “Miss Wedgwood” experience gave these ladies an appreciation for the community spirit of Wedgwood and a life-long commitment to public service.